Janky96/Janky96.github.io/README.md

 ## Credits

-The original project was from [daengdoang](https://github.com/daengdoang) I got his project and then edited some things for our wedding, his original project was so helpful, everything was out of the box and I have to changed minor things
+The original project was from [daengdoang](https://github.com/daengdoang) I got his project and then edited some things for our wedding, his original project was so helpful, everything was out of the box and I had to change minor things